thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Props_and_State.notes.md

 Inside the `render()` method of an `<App />` component, a new `<Track />` component is created for each track in the `this.state.tracks` array.
 As each component is created, its props are set.
 Therefore, the `<App />` component is the owner of each `<Track />` component.

 Being stateless, each `<Track />` component is responsible for handling the component hierarchy's events for a single track.
 To handle this responsibility, the owner sets each component's `key`, `track`, and `incrementLikes` props.
 With the exception of the `key` prop, the key-value pairs are accessible inside the `<Track />` component using the `this.props` object.
+The following code snippet illustrates the a `<Track />` component accessing its props.

 **NOTE:** The `key` prop is used by React to uniquely identify sibling components of the same type.
 If a keyed component is changed in any way, React can more efficiently update the DOM hierarchy.
 The `key` prop is *not* accessible via `this.props.key`.